bach-sh/bach/README.md

 Mock commands or scripts.

+Note:

-Note: cannot mock commands that have absolute paths.
+- cannot mock commands that have absolute paths.
+- Mock a command multiple times, only the last mock takes effect

 Use `===` to split commands and output